pasekji/bi-eha/imgur-bug-bounty.md

 - burpsuite sniper attack was established to test the 'q_type' parametr
 ![XSS burpsuite payload](https://i.imgur.com/lafkLqE.png)
 - one more payload list also used from [GitHub - ismailtasdelen](https://github.com/ismailtasdelen/xss-payload-list)
-- We have not discovered any proof of true xss vulnerablity while searching for all of tree xss types from above.
+- After analyzing responses we have not discovered any proof of true xss vulnerablity while searching for all of tree xss types from above.
 - **Imgurs advanced search functions seems durable to the XSS.**

 ### References